What Is FedRAMP?

 Applicability: Non-sensitive, low-risk data.
 Examples: general office communications, public websites, basic analytics.

-NIST 800-53 controls: ~30 controls
+NIST 800-53 controls: 156 controls (FedRAMP Rev. 5 Low baseline)

 Assessment rigor: Streamlined (lighter documentation, fewer testing requirements)